 Silvertree Capital, the investment arm of Silvertree Internet Holdings, has invested in another South African startup.
-Carzar, an online marketplace for the second-hand car market, provides its users with a secure, convenient way to see their previously-owned vehicles.
+CarZar, an online marketplace for second-hand cars, provides its users with a secure, convenient way to see their previously-owned vehicles.
 Neither the amount of capital invested nor the valuation terms were disclosed.

 Earlier this year, Silvertree announced that it had earmarked $10 million for investment in African e-commerce and tech startups, double the amount the consumer internet investment had made in 2015.
 At the time, the company stated it would look for deals anywhere from $500,000 up to several million dollars in size in long-term opportunities.

 The CarZar investment fits well with Silvertree’s overall investment strategy.
 The company offers a solution that addresses a large market, tapping into and improving an existing customer need without having to spend significantly on marketing to change customer behavior.
 This large market, with an attractive economic profile, a strong management team and significant traction were all key factors in Silvertree’s decision to back the company.